 Emissions sources Sources included Method Emission Factors

 5B: Composting (non-household) T1 D

 Composting (household) T1 D

 Anaerobic digestion (non-agricultural) T1 D

 Mechanical biological treatment T1 D

 Gases Reported CH 4 , N 2 O

-Key Categories 5B: Biological treatment of solid waste - C 5B: Biological treatment of solid waste - N · · , L2)
+Key Categories 5B: Biological treatment of solid waste - CH 4 (T1, T2, L2) 5B: Biological treatment of solid waste - N 2 O (T2)

 Key Categories (Qualitative) None identified

-Overseas Territories (OT) and Crown Dependencies (CD) Reporting Estimates have been made for OT and CD 5B1, composting of municipal solid waste, total amount of waste composted is availab 2006 IPCC default EFs are applied.
-These included within 5B for CRF reporting. where dat ble.
-In thes a on the se cases,
+Overseas Territories (OT) and Crown Dependencies (CD) Reporting Estimates have been made for OT and CD emissions from 5B1, composting of municipal solid waste, where data on the total amount of waste composted is available.
+In these cases, 2006 IPCC default EFs are applied.
+These estimates are included within 5B for CRF reporting.

 Completeness No known omissions.
-A general assessment of completeness for included in Section 1.8 . the inven tory is
+A general assessment of completeness for the in included in Section 1.8 . the inven tory is

-Major improvements since last submission No major improvements have been made s submission. since the l ast
+Major improvements since last submission No major improvements have been made s submission. since the la ast

-Emissions of methane and Nitrous oxide from composting of MSW (Category 5.B.1) and anaerobic digestion and Mechanical Biological Treatment (MBT) (Category 5.B.2) are estimated using a Tier 1 methodology.
+Emissions of methane and nitrous oxide from composting of MSW (Category 5.B.1) and anaerobic digestion and Mechanical Biological Treatment (MBT) (Category 5.B.2) are estimated using a Tier 1 methodology.
 This was identified as an appropriate approach in view of the scale of emissions from this sector (DECC, 2015b).